Muthres-1/VideoMeetApp/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run: first go into backend and then run "node server.js" and then go to parent directory and then run :

 ### `npm start`